-This indicator comes on when the ignition key is turned to the "ACC" or "ON" position.
+This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
 This means the front seat belt pretensioners are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, warning light, inflators, interconnecting wiring and power sources.
 (For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)